scala/scala3/docs/docs/reference/dropped-features/weak-conformance.md

 `.`, `L` or `'` for `Char`s) which ensures that their author really meant them to have that specific type).

-Therefore, Dotty drops the general notion of weak conformance, and instead keeps one rule: `Int` literals are adapted to other numeric types if necessary.
+Therefore, Scala 3 drops the general notion of weak conformance, and instead keeps one rule: `Int` literals are adapted to other numeric types if necessary.